 - Preheat oven to 375 degrees.
 Spray a standard 12-count muffin pan with nonstick cooking spray.

-- In a small bowl, whisk buttermilk and eggs together.
-Pour into flour mixture.
-Add sausage mixture, drained green chiles, cubed cheddar cheese, and melted butter to the flour mixture.
-Mix just until flour is Combined.
-Divide evenly in muffin pan.
-You can fill to the top as they only rise a tiny bit.
-Bake until golden brown; about 25-30 minutes.
-Let the muffins cool for 10 minutes before removing them from the pan.
+- In a large bowl, whisk buttermilk and eggs together.
+Add the flour mixture and stir just until roughly combined.
+Add the sausage mixture, drained green chiles, cubed cheddar cheese, and melted butter to the mixture.
+Mix just until combined.
+Divide evenly in the muffin pan, filling just shy of the top.

 Notes

-- Spray your muffin pan well with nonstick baking spray or use paper liners.
+- Spray your muffin pan well with nonstick baking spray, or use paper liners.

 - Use good quality sharp or smoked cheddar cheese.
 Other cheeses that work well with this recipe are pepper jack, Monterey Jack, gouda, mozzarella, and gruyere.